ositaka/soul-healing-decapcms/data/page/home.md

       trust and connection, a blending energies that allows the spirit world to work through Tiago to bring forth healing that touches the deepest parts of your being.

-      **A Unique Connection with the Spirit World**

-      Through years of devotion, Tiago has cultivated a special relationship with spirit controls—those benevolent guides who assist him in this work.
-This bond allows for a sharper, more precise flow of healing power, tailored to your unique needs.
-Whether wounds are of the body, heart, mind, or spirit, the energy flows where it is most needed, guided by a wisdom far greater than Tiago's own.
     title: What is Trance Healing
   - type: text_image
     section_type: text_image